-Examinations Registration Form & Fee Payment - As part of registering for the Ontario Clinical Sciences and Ontario Biomedical Examination, candidates are required to declare any exam accommodation needs and previous exam attempts.
-Exam registration and fee payment must be made by the Exam Registration Deadline noted for that session.
+Examinations Registration Form & Fee Payment - As part of registering for the Ontario Clinical Sciences and Ontario Biomedical Examination, you are required to declare previous exam attempts.
+Exam registration and fee payment must also be made by the exam registration deadline noted for that session.
 Exam registration will open at 9:00 a.m.
 ET on registration opening day and close at 5:00 p.m.
 ET on registration closing day.
 The link to register for an exam is posted under the "Upcoming Exams" heading at the bottom of the exam overview pages.

-Academic Transcript(s) - CNME-accredited program graduates must request that a copy of their academic transcript be sent to the College from their naturopathic institute to confirm eligibility to any of the College's entry-to-practise exams.
-Transcripts must be received before the Exam Timetable Release date noted for the first entry-to-practise exam being attempted under the College.
+Academic Transcript(s) - CNME-accredited program graduates must request that a copy of their academic transcript be sent to the College from their naturopathic institute to confirm eligibility to take any of the College's entry-to-practise exams.
+Transcripts must be received at least one week before the Exam Timetable Release date noted for the first entry-to-practise exam being attempted under the College.
 Transcript(s) only need to be submitted to the College once.
+Those whose academic institution are unable to provide their transcript by the deadline will be automatically withdrawn and refunded the exam fees paid.